sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : An interface is defined in {{-i2nsft}} as "A set of operations one object knows it can invoke on, and expose to, another object.
 This decouples the implementation of the operation from its specification.
 An interface is a subset of all operations that a given object implements.
 The same object may have multiple types of interfaces to serve different purposes."

-: In the context of SACM, SACM Funktions provide SACM Interfaces on the management, control, or data plane.
+: In the context of SACM, SACM Functions provide SACM Interfaces on the management, control, or data plane.
 Operations a SACM Interface provides are based on corresponding data model defined by SACM.
 SACM Interfaces are used for communication between SACM components.

 SACM Role: